Why Do We Usually Have to Wait to Find Out the Royal Baby’s Name?

-Though Prince Harry and Meghan, Duchess of Sussex had the royal baby Sussex on Monday, we may not learn the boy’s name for a little while.
+Though Prince Harry and Meghan, Duchess of Sussex had royal baby Sussex on Monday, we may not learn the boy’s name for a little while.

-We’ll need to wait for more details on the royal baby’s birth, according to the birth announcement on the Sussex’s Instagram page.
-The boy was born at 7 pounds, 8 ounces, at 5:26 a.m. local time on Monday, May 6, according to the royal family’s press release.
+The royal baby was born at 7 pounds, 3 ounces, at 5:26 a.m. local time on Monday, May 6, according to the royal family’s press release.
+The public got a glimpse of baby Sussex on Wednesday when the Duke and Duchess took photos with their son for the first time.

 But the royal couple doesn’t appear to have chosen the name themselves yet.
 Prince Harry said on Monday that they’re “still thinking about names” — even though the baby’s late arrival gave them more “time to think about it.”

 We might learn the royal baby’s name soon though.
-Prince Harry also said Monday that couple will introduce the baby to the public in “two days time,” along with the rest of the royal family.
 In the interim, the Duke says the Sussex family is thrilled.
 “This little thing is absolutely to die for,” he said smiling.
 “I’m just over the moon.”

 Waiting some time before announcing the highly-anticipated name is customary for the royal family.
 Prince William and Catherine, Duchess of Cambridge waited to share the names of their three children: Both Prince George and Princess Charlotte’s names were announced two days later, and Prince Louis’ name was announced a full four days after his birth.